The Undercurrent of the Dallas Startup Ecosystem

 So what do you do if you are a startup in Dallas?
 If you can’t afford to offer market salaries (which is likely), then you should be more generous with your equity grants…from co-founders to consultants.
 You have to increase the upside in order to make up for the larger loss of QLUs.

-And before I get hate mail, let me be clear: I think Dallas is a great place to launch a startup; Dallas startups are underfunded; there is no material difference in the quality of founder/CEOs here in Dallas than in California or New York.
-This post simply details a view that the reasons lauded for why Dallas is great for startups is likely — at least initially — hampering them.
+And before I get hate mail, let me be clear: I think Dallas is a great place to launch a startup; Dallas startups are underfunded; there is no material difference in the quality of founder CEOs here in Dallas versus California or New York.
+This post simply details a view that the reasons often cited for why Dallas is great for startups may, at least initially, be hampering them.